 Dave Rust: A Life in the Canyons

-Born into a dirt-poor Mormon family, Dave Rust 's thirst for knowledge helped him rise above the limitations of the southern Utah frontier to become one of its prominent citizens and advocates for tourism.
-"No one could follow a blind trail better," one admiring client said of Rust, and many of the Eastern elite came to appreciate this devotee of rugged adventure in one of America's most rugged and fascinating regions.
+As a pioneering backcountry outfitter and Glen Canyon river guide, David D. Rust (1874-1963) was one of the first to recognize the potential of the Colorado Plateau Province for grand adventure.
+His guided expeditions across southern Utah and northern Arizona, which he conducted from 1907 to 1941, were a feast for the mind and senses.
+"No one could follow a blind trail better," one admiring client said of Rust, and many of the Eastern elite came to appreciate this devotee of rugged adventure in one of America 's most remote and fascinating regions.

 Come follow the trail with Dave Rust, and you'll be treated to a view of the Plateau Province that is scarcely possible today.